ohbster/GoldWatch/README.md

 *Update this readme to include list of files and there purpose*

 *Notes*
-- The purprose of this app is primarily a learning exercise.
-I should be pretty useful during in the meantime with current market volitilty
+- The purpose of this app is primarily a learning exercise.
+I should be pretty useful during in the meantime with current market volatility

 - The RDS DBInstance will default to whatever the vpc is the default on the aws account.
 This is only done to avoid incurring charges by using a subnetgroup and multi-az instances running as free tier only allow a single-az instance and I am unaware of any way to deploy the instance to another VPC without subnetgroup.
 If you know of one, do email me as I am still learning AWS deployment. ohbster@protonmail.com